 Strategic dimensions for well-being and growth.

-Public procurement review with the aim of reforming for efficiency.
+Public procurement review to reform for efficiency.

-Support for the improvement of the Lithuanian public procurement System through professionalisation of the national workforce and streamlining of R&D tendering
+Support for the improvement of the Lithuanian public procurement System through the professionalisation of the national workforce and streamlining of R&D tendering

 Review of the federal e-procurement system CompraNet, managed by the Ministry of Public Administration of Mexico.

 Review of the public procurement policies and practices of the Mexican Institute of Social Security (IMSS).

 Review of the public procurement policies and practices of the Institute for Security and Social Services of the State Workers of Sonora, Mexico.

 Advancing integrity, transparency and good procurement practices in the development of the New International Airport of Mexico.

 Review of the public procurement policies and practices of the State Government of Nuevo León, Mexico.